brymer-meneses/Subaybay/docs/src/functionality-guides/user-management.md

 - changing admin status.

 All of these functions are done from the **Admin Page**. <br/>
-This also means that only _admins_ are allowed to do the following.
+This also means that only _admins_ are allowed manage users.